Contact SalesLog in

 You subtract the cumulative probability from 1 because the chi-square distribution is right-skewed, so the tail area to the right of the observed chi-square value corresponds to the p-value.

-Here are the step-by-step instructions to calculate the p-value from a chi-square score:
+Here are step-by-step instructions for calculating the p-value from a chi-square score:

 1. Understand the situation: You have categorical data and want to see whether the variables have significant associations.